We're all ears!

 Is non-fiction eligible?

-All novels entered this year into the unpublished and the two published prizes must be fiction.
+All novels entered this year into the unpublished and the published prizes must be fiction.
 We hope to be able to extend our reach in future years to non-fiction, but this year only full length works of fiction are eligible.(See guidelines for each prize for page/word length.)

 Are children’s books eligible?

 If your children's book is also suitable for adult readers and is a full length comic novel it is eligible.(See guidelines for each prize for page/word length.)
 Please note that it will be judged by adult readers as a book for adult readers.
 You may therefore wish to consider alternative prizes specifically for children's books.

 Are Young Adult books eligible?